Published on February 25, 2021

 Besides, the child’s temperament also plays an important role in his or her development.
 On the one hand, every child perceives and reacts to the environment in a unique way.
 On the other hand, the child’s personality traits could make him or her more susceptible to triggering specific behaviors (of others) in social contexts.

 If we have developed a certain schema in early childhood or adolescence, it continues to operate in our mind later on in life.
 As Dr. Young says, “Schemas fight for survival” (Young, Klosko, & Weishaar, 2003; p.8).
 Even if we are not in the same environment that created these beliefs, we continue to use them as a reference point.
 But why?

 Operating out of these beliefs feels natural and good, as this is what we know.
 Young explains this phenomenon with the construct of “cognitive consistency” – our need to keep our view of ourselves and the world around us consistent.
 In other words, not operating out of our schema would be unfamiliar, uncomfortable, and unnatural, even if it could spare us the troubles we experience in many areas of our lives.
 The human brain prefers to go with what it already knows.
 This could explain why people often recreate their childhood environment and relationships in adulthood.

 Keep in mind, though, that schemas are dimensional: it’s not only about whether you have a certain schema or you don’t.
 Schemas can be weak or severe.
 The stronger and more severe the schema, the stronger the negative impact it has on your life.

 Dr. Young differentiates 18 schemas, which he groups into five main domains.
-If you’re interested in learning more about each (or some) of the 18 Early Maladaptive Schemas, check our articles (coming soon!).
+If you’re interested in learning more about each (or some) of the 18 Early Maladaptive Schemas, check our full list of schemes.